-The European Parliament has been very interested in this subject for a number of years and has been working with the European Commission to draft a directive on needlesticks.
-HOSPEEM were concerned at the financial implications of such a directive as it would have required the use of safer needles in all situations - even where their use was not appropriate.
+- > The European Parliament has been very interested in this subject for a number of years and has been working with the European Commission to draft a directive on needlesticks.
+HOSPEEM was concerned at the financial implications of such a directive as it would have required the use of safer needles in all situations even where their use was not the best solution.
 HOSPEEM therefore lobbied both the Commission and our partner EPSU to explore the possibility of negotiating an agreement on this.
-There was a seminar in February 2008 organised by the European Commission which brought home to them and EPSU the complexity of this issue.
-EPSU agreed to negotiate with HOSPEEM and the social partners jointly wrote to Commissioner Spidla offering negotiations.

-Godfrey Perera, Secretary General of HOSPEEM was also asked by the European Parliament, together with EPSU, to appear before them to answer questions on why the social partners wished to negotiate on a subject they had been working on for a number of years.
-The members of European parliament were displeased by the fact that the social partners had intervened and that the Commission had agreed with social partners, allowing them to negotiate an agreement.
+There was a seminar in February 2008 organised by the European Commission that clearly showed the complexity of this issue.
+EPSU agreed to negotiate with HOSPEEM, and the social partners jointly wrote to Commissioner Spidla proposing to enter in negotiations. - > HOSPEEM at that time was also invited to appear before the European Parliament, together with EPSU, to answer questions on why the social partners wished to negotiate on a subject that the Parliament had been working on for a number of years.
+The members of European Parliament were displeased by the fact that the social partners had intervened and that the Commission had given the approval to start negotiations for an agreement.
 Part of the Parliament's concern was the fact that once the social partners had made an agreement, which was going to be transposed into a directive, they would have no say in the matter and would have to rubber stamp the agreement.

-HOSPEEM and the EPSU agreed a framework on the prevention of sharps injuries on 2 June 2009 (in annex).
-This agreement has now been approved by the European Commission and was signed by representatives from HOSPEEM and EPSU on the 17th July 2009 in the presence of Commissioner Spidla at the European Commission.
-The agreement now needs to be approved by the European Council of Ministers and passed to the European Parliament after which a Directive will be issued.
-This will set the legal standard across members of the European Community.
-The Commission expect a directive towards the end of the year or early 2010.
+HOSPEEM and the EPSU agreed upon a framework agreement on the prevention from sharps injuries on 2 June 2009.
+The framework agreement was approved by the European Commission and was signed by representatives from HOSPEEM and EPSU on 17 July 2009 in the presence of Commissioner Spidla at the European Commission.